 Maintain Thorough Clinical Records

-Detailed patient notes, treatment plans, consent forms, and outcome records are your best defence against professional indemnity claims.
-Good record-keeping not only supports clinical care but also strengthens your position if a complaint or claim is made.
+Detailed patient notes, treatment plans, informed consent forms, and outcome measures are your best defence against PI claims.
+Good clinical records not only support quality care but also materially strengthen your position if a complaint or claim is lodged.

 3

-If you add new treatment modalities - dry needling, pilates, hydrotherapy, or sports-field coverage - notify your insurer.
-New services may change your risk profile and require adjustments to your professional indemnity cover.
+If you add new treatment modalities - dry needling, clinical pilates, hydrotherapy, or sports-field coverage - inform your insurer.
+New services may alter your risk profile and require adjustments to your PI cover or additional endorsements.

 4